yiisoft/access/README.md

 [![type-coverage](https://shepherd.dev/github/yiisoft/access/coverage.svg)](https://shepherd.dev/github/yiisoft/access)

 This package provides an interface for checking if certain user has certain permission.
 Optional parameters could be passed for fine-grained access checks.
-Out of the box are available `DenyAll` and `AllowAll` implementations.
+Additionally, `DenyAll` and `AllowAll` implementations are available out of the box.

 ## Requirements